Saturday, November 17, 2012

 Lillian Haynes Dobson and Walter Kenneth Hyde

 Matthew Hughes DOBSON who married Sophia Eleanor EZZELL, the daughter of Fannie MORAN and James EZZELL.
 Lillian was born August 14, 1895.
-She attended the Harpeth Hall School.
-Among the many honors she received at Harpeth Hall she was the President of the Senior Class in 1912.
+She attended Ward Seminary which became the Harpeth Hall School.
+She was the President of the Senior Class in 1912, just one of the many honors she received at school.

 William Kenneth HYDE was born in Illinois on June 18, 1893.
 His parents were Walter H. HYDE and Ellen Hyde.
 He attended Vanderbilt University and is listed as being in the graduating class of 1918.
 Nashville City Directories indicate he was a Mechanical Engineer.